AutoVerse-ai/Verse-library/docs/source/plotting.rst

 ----------------------
 simulation_tree
 ----------------------
-It statically shows simulation traces, possibly with multiple brances.
+Shows simulation traces, possibly with multiple brances.

 Note: Since the plotter functions have similar APIs, in this document, we treat this function as a base function.